 Hearts and Flowers Task

-Alternate Names: Simon Task, Dots Task
+Alternate Names: Dots Task

 FREE for use with an Inquisit Lab or Inquisit Web license.